malnakli/CarND-LaneLines-P1/README.md

 x2 = int(((y2-y1) / avg_slope) + x1)
 ```

-4. draw the lines.
+4. Finally draw the lines.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when lanes are not painted well on the streat, then it will be hard to find lanes edges.

-Another shortcoming could be ...

-- speed
-- while change lanes
-- lanes are not clear
-- turning left or right
+Another shortcoming could be the speed of the car.
+The fram imaged in the video  would have some bulr, which will make finding lanes hard for the edges

+Also, when the car chagne lanes or truning left or right, the pipeline will not work correctly becuase the region would be differnt and drawing line by finding the slope could be more tricky

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to modify selected region to work for all images. by only take the bottom have of the image

-Another potential improvement could be to ...
+Another potential improvement could be to
-- modify region
 - connect potential lines find by hough for left or right
 -